diegogalarza/Reactable/README.md

-#Reactable
-2019
+# Reactable

 _Final proyect for the subject "Interaccion y Sonido" (Sound and Interaction).
-The objective of this project is to create and visualize a version of a Reactable made in Processing 3, Pure Data & reacTIVision at the Pontificia Universidad Javeriana Cali, Colombia._
+The objective of this project is to create and visualize a version of a Reactable made in Processing 3, Pure Data & reacTIVision at the Pontificia Universidad Javeriana Cali, Colombia, 2019._

 ## Content
 This proyect contains two main files which are: